faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 2. Each entry in the corresponding map file points to an absolute path in the client filesystem.
 3. When a user or process accesses that exact path, **autofs** mounts the target automatically.

-Advantages of using direct mapping are
+Advantages of using direct mapping is it lets you mount filesystems exactly where you want them in the directory tree.
+This is useful when precise and consistency are required all the time.
+The specific local filesystem/mountpoint can sync only with the specific remote directory defined in the mapping, nothing else.
+It's more like 1-1 relation.

 </details>